 - Hire smarter than you, then get out of their way: You need great people.
 The death dumb spiral is: A>A, B>C, C>D, D>…Z.

 - Know your numbers: You need to know all your key metrics off by heart.
-Track a few daily, but check all the numbers at least weekly.
+Track a few days, but check all the numbers at least weekly.
 Not only do you need to know them, but investors will be impressed if you do and aghast if you don’t.
-Staff also think you are magically if you know their numbers better than they do
+Staff also think you are magical if you know their numbers better than they do

 - Your business model is wrong: You think what you are doing is right, but you are probably wrong.
 Your unit economics are not calculated right, or overly optimistic.
 LTV>CAC or 3x sounds good, but you really need 5x.
 Assuming your #s work is something you need to be totally paranoid about

 - Do finance right, start clean: Finance will f*** you if you don’t keep on top it.
 Just be on top of everything from the beginning.
-Set up a chart of accounts, file receipts.
-Use expensify at least
+Set up a chart of accounts, and file receipts.
+Use Expensify at least

 - Focus on burn rate and runway: You are living on borrowed cash and time.
 You have no time.
 Don’t waste cash.
 Don’t make hires you don’t absolutely need.
 Unless staff is threatening to leave, you don’t need new people etc.